RitankJaikar/JavaScript-Full-Stack/ReactJS/README.md

 - reuse previously completed work
 - abort work if it's no longer needed

-React Hooks- useState, useEffect, useCallback, useRef, useId, useContext
+React Hooks Covered- useState, useEffect, useCallback, useRef, useId, useContext, useReducer

 Interview Q: For every re-render(by any hook), it computes all the values again.
 So, sometimes we don't need state for every variable.
 During the process of re-rendring, it other variable may compute again and renders the computed value, depends on the your logic and relationship amoung variables and states.